cubicle-jockey/cj_bitmask_vec/README.md

 - Performance comparisons across different input sizes
 - Regression detection across benchmark runs
 - Detailed plots and charts (with gnuplot)

+## Changelog

+### Version 1.2.0
+- Added `filtered()` method for filtering items by bitmask
+- Added `filtered_mut()` method for mutable filtering of items by bitmask
+- Added `filtered_with_mask()` method for filtering with access to both items and bitmasks
+- Added `filtered_with_mask_mut()` method for mutable filtering with access to both items and bitmasks
+- Enhanced documentation with comprehensive examples for all filtering methods
+- Added benchmarks for all new filtering methods